davidrapoport/comp520onco/README.md

 Current assumptions:
-No Types allowed for script params length of x doesn't work, use x.length
+No Types allowed for script params length of x doesn't work, use x.length, also x.length only works in a print statement we can only assign a table or a list to a variable in the computation block Currently events cannot be parametrized we do not allow the empty list [] for events